achapin/spaceshooter/README.md

 Like in Squadrons, I think it will be a nice gameplay element to have a boost, though unlike Squadrons I think the boost will constantly accumulate over time, but charge faster/last longer at higher power levels.
 I do _not_ intend to add any form of ship drifting like Squadrons, though.

 ### Weapons
-All weapons will consume weapon power when fired, and if the weapons systems don't have power then they won't fire/acquire target locks, etc. Having an overcharged weapons system will increase damage done, decrease lock acquisition rate, etc.
+All weapons will consume weapon power when fired, and if the weapons systems don't have power then they won't fire/acquire target locks, etc. Having an overcharged weapons system will increase damage done, decrease lock acquisition rate, etc. I do like the Elite approach of energy weapons affecting shields more than ballistics, but hull less, so I think that's another concept that I'm going to steal wholesale.

+#### Weapon types
+- Minigun: Ballistic, high RoF low damage per shot
+- Flak: Ballistic, medium RoF, damage falloff over distance to represent spread
+- Cannon: Ballistic, low Rof, high damage per shot
+- Laser: Energy beam, continuous damage when hit
+- Plasma: Energy bolt, slower but higher damage
+- Static: Energy cone, starts doing low damage, but increases with time-on-target
+- Tracking missiles: Seeking and fast, but have to lock-on first, and can be avoided
+- Dumbfire rockets: Swarm of medium-damage projectiles
+- Torpedoes: Lock-on, but too slow to be useful against fighter craft.
+For objectives only
+- Bombs: Dropped, unguided, for objectives only.
+Or an achievement for dropping one on an enemy

 ### Shields
 Ships will have shields that get depleted upon taking damage before hull damage starts to accumulate.
-I do like the Elite approach of lasers affecting shields more than ballistics, but hull less, so I think that's another concept that I'm going to steal wholesale.
 I like the concept of angling shields, but I think this is a system that will differ on a per-ship basis.
 Smaller ships might not have any zoned shielding, medium sized ships have a basic fore/rear shield setup, and larger ships might even have 4 different angles to manage - something that is probably too much for a single player to handle, hence the necessity for a copilot.
 An overcharged shield system will provide more resistance, and recharge faster.

 ## References / Influences
 - Rogue Squadron: https://en.wikipedia.org/wiki/Star_Wars:_Rogue_Squadron